-The drinking straw analogy is almost a cliche when it comes to plumbing vents, but it's still a useful one.
-The negative pressure you create when you suck on a straw draws lemonade up the straw and into your mouth.
-In plumbing pipes, water flowing from a drain to the sewer creates the same type of negative pressure, and it can slow or stop the flow of drain water, or empty the standing water from the P-traps that are found on sink, shower, and tub drains.
+In plumbing pipes, water flowing from a drain to the sewer creates the same type of negative pressure as sipping through a straw.
+Additionally, negative pressure can slow or stop the flow of drain water, or empty standing water from P-traps found on sinks, showers, and tub drains.

 This is why every home plumbing system includes a network of vents.
 You may have thought that the vents are there to allow sewer gases to dissipate, and although they do that, that isn't their primary function.
 It's safe to say your drain and waste system wouldn't function correctly if the vents weren't there to allow air into the pipes and equalize pressure.

 The plumbing system design that serves every residence in North America and in most other parts of the world was largely perfected in the 19th century.
 The P-trap was one of the most important inventions.
 The curved piece of drain pipe you see connected to every drain in the house holds a reservoir of water that acts as a barrier preventing sewer gases from escaping into your home.
 The problem with early traps, however, was that they had a habit of emptying whenever water was poured down the drain.
 Plumbers theorized that adding a pipe to each drain to allow outside air to enter into the system would correct this problem, and in 1874, the Venting Theory was proven.
 Since the achievement of this milestone, a home drain network is not just a drain-and-waste system, but is known as a drain-waste-vent (DWV) system.